The “Featured Image” element comes in handy if you want to showcase the “Featured Images” of your posts/pages on the template that you create.

 In order to use either of these, simply click on them.
 This way the one you clicked on will be selected (will have a grey background) and used, in case it will be needed.

-If you select this option, then nothing will be displayed, in the cases when you will apply the template with the “Featured Image” element to a post/page that has no “Featured Image” associated to it.
+If you select this option, then nothing will be displayed, in the cases when you will apply the template with the “Featured Image” element to a post/page that has no “Featured Image” associated with it.

 Display default image

-If you select this option, then a default image will be displayed, whenever the template that has the “Featured Image” element will be applied to a post/page that does not have a “Featured Image” associated to it.
+If you select this option, then a default image will be displayed, whenever the template that has the “Featured Image” element will be applied to a post/page that does not have a “Featured Image” associated with it.